Podcast: Play in new window

-Mobile growth is exploding in developing nations and continents worldwide.
+Mobile phone growth is exploding in developing nations and continents worldwide.
 In fact, Africa has one of the largest growth rates in voice, mobile Web and mobile commerce channels.

 For those who haven’t read the excellent series of six articles on telecommunications in emerging markets (The Economist, 9/26/09), I highly recommend you do.